arafato/azure-core-concepts-book/README.md

 - Their authentification mechanisms (Azure Active Directory) do not have a trust-relationship with each other.
 Thus, environments do not provide a single sign-on experience amongst each other
 - They are managed through distinct graphical user interfaces (Azure speak: portals) since a portal also needs to authenticate and operate against the different management and service endpoints
-- When using our Azure CLIs and SDKs be sure to configure them accordingly to let them talk to the correct environment (refer to TBD)

 Azure currently provides the following environments:
 - Azure Cloud